Classical and Quantum Mechanics via Lie algebras: Derivation of Planck's law

 The constant $\beta = 1/kT$ is called the {\bf\idx{inverse temperature}} and plays a fundamental role; in statistical physics, it is customary to express all quantities in terms of $\beta$.
 The average of the energy, denoted $\bar E$, is found by

 \bfi{Einstein's derivation.} We now focus on two energies in the molecule, $n$ and $m$ with $E_m>E_n$ and degeneracies $g_n$ and $g_m$, and assume the molecules have interaction with light.
 There are three types of processes that might happen: (i) A molecule in state $m$ might decay to state $n$ while omitting light with the frequency \lbeq{e.rfreq} \hbar \omega = E_m -E_n; \eeq this process is called {\bfi{spontaneous decay}}. (ii) A molecule might jump from $n$ to $m$ by absorbing light with the right frequency \gzit{e.rfreq}. (iii) A molecule decays from $m$ to $n$ by being kicked by light having the right frequency \gzit{e.rfreq}; this process is called {\bfi{induced emission}}.
-Thus, there is one transition which happens even without the absence of light; with spontaneous emission the molecule jumps from $m$ to $n$ and emits light.
-The other two transitions take place under influence of light; they are therefore dependent of how much light is present and thus depends on the radiation-energy density $f(\omega)$.
+Thus, there is one transition which happens even in the absence of light: in a spontaneous emission the molecule may jump from $m$ to $n$, thereby emitting light.
+The other two transitions take place under the influence of light; they are therefore dependent of how much light is present and thus depends on the radiation-energy density $f(\omega)$.

 The probabilities of transitions are given as transition rates $dW/dt$; $dW$ is the infinitesimal difference in molecules in a certain state and $dt$ is an infinitesimal time interval.
 Now spontaneous emission is independent of the presence of light and only depends on the characteristics of the molecule and the number of molecules in state $m$.
 Therefore,